doanduyhai/Achilles/README.markdown

  Achilles is an open source Entity Manager for Apache Cassandra.
 Among all the features:

- - dirty check
+ - dirty check for simple and collection/map type properties
  - lazy loading
- - collections and map support (they can be defined lazy or eager)
+ - collections and map support
+ - native wide row mapping with dedicated annotation
- - support for Cassandra wide rows inside entities
+ - support for Cassandra wide rows mapping inside entities
  - support for multi components column name with wide row
- - join columns (restricted to _@ManyToOne_ and _@ManyToMany_, check documentation for more details)
+ - join columns
- - native wide row mapping with dedicated annotation

 # Installation #